VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/09 Object/07 Exercises/L2-03-Adjust-College-Fee-With-Scholorship/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "myRandomNumbers" with integer array value
+By default declare a variable as "studentDetails" with a value of student details

-In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"
+studentDetails value should contain name, age, gender, course, state, district, pincode, collegeFee
+Print the studentDetails object
+Deeclare a new variable as "scholorshipAmount" with integer value Adjust collegeFee from studentDetails based on the  scholorshipAmount

-Print the myResult array
+Print the studentDetails object

 ## Rules
-* Get all the numbers in the array that are multiples of 3. eg : 3, 6, 9,..,
+* Check the scholorshipAmount
+* If scholorshipAmount greater than 0
+    * Subtract scholorshipAmount in collegeFee property of studentDetails
+* If scholorshipAmount equal to 0
+    * Skip processing
+* If scholorshipAmount less than 0
+    * Print "Invalid Scholorship Amount"

 ## Manditory Steps